Mall of America Facts: 23 Things You Didn’t Know About the Biggest Mall in America

 17. Directions at Your Fingertips

-If you’d rather have a Mall of America map at your fingertips (and possibly use less hand sanitizer), then download the Mall of America app, available from the Apple App Store and on Google Play
+If you’d rather have a Mall of America map at your fingertips (and use less hand sanitizer), then download the Mall of America app, available from the Apple App Store and on Google Play.

 This dedicated app helps you maximize your visit by letting you virtually visit all 500-plus of the center’s stores, create a digital to-do list so you don’t miss anything, add parking reminders, and map the facility so you know where you’re going—and don’t get lost.
 It also includes a calendar of upcoming events, special deals offered by specific stores, and tools to help you remember where you parked your car.